Flore-Mueth/ADA_P3-jekyll/index.md

 In this project, we aim to address some significant questions about how cast diversity influences both financial and critical success in the film industry:

-- Does cast diversity impact box office performance?
+###### Does cast diversity impact box office performance?
 To explore this, we will analyze the relationship between cast diversity and box office revenue using methods like linear regression analysis to identify trends and correlations.
-We will also account for other influencing factors such as budget and genre to isolate the effect of diversity.
+We will also account for other influencing factors such as movie running time and release year to isolate the effect of diversity.

-- Are films with diverse casts more likely to receive award nominations?
+###### Are films with diverse casts more likely to receive award nominations?
 By leveraging data on prestigious awards such as the Oscars, Golden Globes, and other internationally recognized accolades, we will employ propensity score matching.
 This method allows us to compare films with similar characteristics, except for their cast diversity, to determine whether diversity correlates with a higher likelihood of earning nominations.

-- Do films with diverse casts earn higher audience and critic ratings?
+###### Do films with diverse casts earn higher critic ratings?
 Using IMDb user ratings and critical reviews, we will examine whether diversity in casts influences public and professional evaluations.
 Through techniques like logistic regression and statistical tests, we aim to uncover patterns that highlight the impact of representation on reception.

 By applying these robust analytical methods, we will delve deeper into the data to uncover insights about how diversity shapes a film's financial success and critical acclaim.

 ## What Makes a Cast Inclusive?